-- selection bias: some patients have died prior the study, - information bias: have to rely on other sources of information.
+- (b) Possible weak points in a retrospective case-control design - selection bias: some patients have died prior the study, - information bias: have to rely on other sources of information.

-(a) The exact Fisher test uses $Hg(30,17,\frac{16}{30})$ as the null distribution of the test statistic whose observed value is x = 12.
-It gives and continuity correction, we find the one-sided p-value to be
+(a) The exact Fisher test uses $Hg(30,17,\frac{16}{30})$ as the null distribution of the test statistic whose observed value is x=12.
+It gives one-sided p-value: